 Petcurean recipes are developed by a team of qualified and passionate nutritionists.
 Our Nutrition Manager, Natalie Asaro, has a MSc in Companion Animal Nutrition and a Bachelor of Science in Biological Science from the University of Guelph.
-Also on the team is one nutritionist with a Bachelor of Science in Companion Animal Health and a Master of Science in Animal Science from the University of Alberta, and two nutritionists with Master of Science degrees in animal nutrition from the University of Guelph.
+Also on the team is one nutritionist with both a Bachelor of Science in Companion Animal Health and a Master of Science in Animal Science from the University of Alberta, plus an additional nutritionist with a Master of Science degree in animal nutrition from the University of Guelph.
 Thus, each nutritionist has at least six years of post-secondary education specializing in nutrition.

 How do you guarantee quality in the manufacturing of your pet foods?

 We approach the quality and safety of our pet foods with utmost care and we set extremely high quality and safety standards for ourselves and all of our suppliers and partners.
 Petcurean products are manufactured at plants which meet all regulatory requirements in addition to adhering to Petcurean’s high standards for partnership.
 We work with plants that are EU, FDA, and CFIA certified, meaning they must meet a very high standard of sanitation, cleanliness and manufacturing practices.
 Partners also participate in 3rd party audit programs, such as BRC or GFSI alongside our own partnership audits lead by a certified Food Safety and Quality auditor.